Naritsumi/Android-boost-performance/README.md

 *Note that, you may need to mess with the density (ppi) until you can read well and the phone GUI looks confortable.

 However my phone didnt have such a nice known resolution.
-It was 540x960, 256 ppi.
-So i did need an 16:9 resolution table to consult lower options: https://pacoup.com/2011/06/12/list-of-true-169-resolutions/
+I did need an 16:9 resolution table to consult lower options: https://pacoup.com/2011/06/12/list-of-true-169-resolutions/

 Hope this helps!

 Credit to:
 u/CaptCapy

-Todo:

-- [ ] Español también